rlabbe/filterpy/docs/index.rst

 FilterPy is a Python library that implements a number of Bayesian filters, most notably Kalman filters.
 I am writing it in conjunction with my book *Kalman and Bayesian Filters in Python* [1]_, a free book written using Ipython Notebook, hosted on github, and readable via nbviewer.
+However, it implements a wide variety of functionality that is not described in the book.

 As such this library has a strong pedalogical flavor.
 It is rare that I choose the most efficient way to calculate something unless it does not